-For Version 2.0 files, the option line must follow the [Version] keyword and precede any network data.
+For Version 2.0 files, the option line must follow the [Version] keyword and precede the [Number of Ports] keyword.

 For Version 2.0 files, the reference resistance defines the system reference for the S-parameter data if the [Reference] keyword is not present.
 Normalization does not apply to Version 2.0 files.
 Therefore, the reference resistance and [Reference] keyword have no impact on G-, H-, Y- or Z-parameter data in Version 2.0 files.